 Several settings can be adjusted.
 After changing a setting, save the changes to keep them next time you use RsyncUI.
 Access your settings with the shortcut ⌘,.

-Log settings - settings logging
+Log settings — logging behaviour and UI options

 The “About” section displays the version of rsync in use and the path for storing and retrieving configurations to the permanent storage location.